gorkhadev/gorkha.dev/syllabus/ruby/section-three/file-handling.md

 ## File reading variants

-File can be read in many different ways.
-In the following, we will see few common reading options we have in Ruby.
+A file can be read in many different ways.
+We will see few common reading options we have in Ruby.

 For following examples, let's consider a file name `foo.txt` with following content: